-Changes in urban areas are limited to the major urban agglomerations in LUCAS LUC and LUH2 (Fig. 3j,k) while ESA POULTER (Fig. 3l) shows a more widespread urbanization also in rural areas in Central and Eastern Europe.
-This results in large area changes for the EA, ME, and MD regions (Fig. 4j-l).
-This strong urbanization signal seems to be unrealistic.
-For instance, Reinhart et al. (2021a) showed that the urban area fraction in ESA-CCI LC increased by 60% between 2000 and 2006
+Changes in urban areas are limited to the major urban agglomerations in LUCAS LUC and LUH2 (Fig. 31,m) while ESA POULTER (Fig. 3n) shows a more widespread urbanization also in rural areas in Central and Eastern Europe.
+HILDA+ shows widespread increases but also decreases in some parts of Central and Eastern Europe (Fig. 3o).
+Aggregated for the EA, ME, and IP regions all datasets show an urbanization signal (Fig. 4j-1).
+LUCAS LUC and HIDLAHILDA+ show a larger trend in the